facebook/relay/docs/Guides-Renderer.md

 ```
 ReactDOM.render(
   <Relay.Renderer
-    Component={ProfilePicture}
-    route={profileRoute}
+    Container={ProfilePicture}
+    queryConfig={profileRoute}
   />,
-  container
+  component
 );
 ```

 When the **Relay.Renderer** above is rendered, Relay will construct a query and send it to the GraphQL server.
 As soon as all required data has been fetched, `ProfilePicture` will be rendered.
 Props with fragments will contain data that was fetched from the server.

-## render

-If either `Component` or `route` ever changes, **Relay.Renderer** will immediately start attempting to fulfill the new data requirements.
+If either `Container` or `queryConfig` ever changes, **Relay.Renderer** will immediately start attempting to fulfill the new data requirements.

 **Relay.Renderer** renders the loading state whenever it cannot immediately fulfill data needed to render.
-This often happens on the initial render, but it can also happen if either `Component` or `route` changes.
+This often happens on the initial render, but it can also happen if either `Container` or `queryConfig` changes.

 By default, nothing is rendered while loading data for the initial render.
-If a previous set of `Component` and `route` were fulfilled and rendered, the default behavior is to continue rendering the previous view.
+If a previous set of `Container` and `queryConfig` were fulfilled and rendered, the default behavior is to continue rendering the previous view.

+## render prop

 We can change this behavior by supplying the `render` prop: